Musk's Tesla electrifies bitcoin with $1.5 billion bet, car payments pledge

 In late January, Musk changed the bio of his Twitter account, which has 46 million followers, to include #bitcoin.

-Tesla said in a filing the decision was part of its broad investment policy as a company and was aimed at diversifying and maximizing its returns on cash.
+Tesla said in a filing the decision was part of its broad investment policy as a company and was aimed at diversifying and maximizing its returns on cash, including holding gold.
 The report said it ended 2020 with $19.38 billion in cash and cash equivalents.

 “We expect to begin accepting bitcoin as a form of payment for our products in the near future, subject to applicable laws and initially on a limited basis, which we may or may not liquidate upon receipt,” the company said.